This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Nutrition information is for 1 flax egg.
 This information is automatically calculated, and is just an estimate, not a guarantee.

-- Flax eggs work best in recipes that call for all-purpose or whole wheat flour and don’t call for more than 2 eggs.
+- Flax eggs work best in recipes that call for all-purpose or whole-wheat flour and don’t require more than 2 eggs.
 Try them in cookies or brownies where you don’t mind a slightly softer, gooey center.

 - Do NOT use flax eggs as an egg replacement in recipes that call for almond flour or coconut flour.
 Flax eggs won’t provide the structure that chicken eggs do, so they also aren’t a great fit for flourless recipes.